lcthomas/eng395s21/assignments/response-papers.md

 4. Provide a brief description of the kind of data your dataset will contain and how you plan to collect it (~1-2 paragraphs).
 5. List the names and brief descriptions of each metadata field in your dataset (~7 minimum).
 This will likely change as you work on your dataset, but you should have an initial plan.
 6. Provide a list of 2-3 already existing related datasets (include links to data/documentation).
 7. Briefly discuss the audience for your dataset.
 Who are you creating this dataset for?
+Be more specific than "the general public."
+The "general public" is composed of multiple overlapping and intersecting publics.
+Which group(s) do you see your dataset as addressing most directly?
 8. Provide 1-2 questions your dataset could help this audience answer.